About Me

 Courgette curry

 I find it hard to get excited about courgettes.
 Baby ones, fried in good olive oil and garlic are delicious, but that’s largely because of the olive oil and the garlic.
 They sop up the flavours well.
 They are also good in ratatouille, especially with cannellini beans, for the same reason and indeed, can be used in all sorts of soups and stews; however when there’s a glut of them, it isn’t usually the time of year that you want to eat soup and stew.
 Now I realise, that to many people, curry is not only similar to a stew, but because of the chilli and warming spices, might seem even less appealing in hot weather, but I adore curry and can eat it any time and in any weather. so to me it is a perfect way of using a bounty of courgettes.
 I already have a recipe for courgette with chana dal, however this recipe is is quite different and more of a side dish than a main one, althoughI have some suggestions for using it as a main course.
+However, you can add as many courgettes as you want (maybe up the spices a litle) to make it into a full main course, without any extra additions, if you want to use them up.
 This is a pretty straightforward recipe and I think most people would be happy to tackle it, but because it uses non-standard ingredients, I'll call it a Curry for Cooks.

 This recipe is based on one of Swasthi's recipes and I think it’s a great way to cook courgettes.
 The coconut milk makes it rich and substantial and all it needs is some rice to go with it, but of course a pan of dal would turn it into a generous meal.
 Alternatively, you can serve it with quinoa, whose protein will turn this into a fully-nutritious meal.
 I confess to finding quinoa worthy, but dull, particularly compared to brown basmati rice.
 However, if you're concerned about your protein intake, it's a good choice.